 Throughout Jewish history, many have either claimed to be the Mashiach, or had followers who claimed him as the mashiach: Shimeon Bar Kokhba, Shabbatai Tzvi, and many others.
 Most of those false messiahs were imprisoned, killed, or converted to various religions to escape punishment or death.

-Even today, all over Israel, are posters and signs proclaiming a certain man as Melech Mashiach (King Messiah): Rabbi Menachem Mendel Schneerson, also known as the Lubavitcher Rebbe or just “the Rebbe” among his followers.
+Even today all over Israel, posters proclaim Rabbi Menachem Mendel Schneerson as Melech Mashiach (King Messiah).
+He is also known as the Lubavitcher Rebbe or just “the Rebbe” among his followers.

 In fact, Rabbi Schneerson discouraged all such talk as foolish and unfounded.